saulpierotti/markdown_notebook/BPI.md

 * In MS, I can do quantitative analyses with labeled or label-free approaches
 	* Labeled approaches are SILAC, ICAT, iTRAQ, O18/O16 enxymatic labeling
 	* In labeled approaches I can run all my samples toghether, while in label-free approaches I can only run one sample at a time

+## SILAC
 * The SILAC approach uses a labeled aminoacid in a culture medium deprived of that aminoacid
 * The aminoacid has to be essential (!)
 * It is frequent to use deuterated Leu (Leud3)
 * It can be used only for cell cultures and not for samples like urine, blood, ecc
 * The 2 samples are mixed early in the sample preparation process and analysed together by LC-MS
 * The LC treats in the same way the samples
 * In MS, I can easily distinguish the peaks from the 2 samples, and compare protein expression levels
 * I can also perform SILAC in whole organisms by using appropriate food (!)
 	* This has to be done for more than 1 generation (!)

+## ICAT
 * The ICAT approach uses a reactive group that can label an aminoacid side chain
 * I can use biotin linked with a thiol-specific reactive group (iodoacetamide) through an etilene glycole polimer linker
 * The linker can be deuterated/normal
 * Biotin is used for purifing tagged peptides in both normal and deuterated samples, so to minimize error
 * It can be used only for proteins with accessible Cys, which is much rarer than Leu (SILAC) (!)

+## iTRAQ
 * In the iTRAQ appraoch links an isobaric tag to amine groups
 	* The tag is composed of a balance group and a reporter group
 	* There are 4 different couples of reporter-balance groups, but the couples have all the same mass
 	* The tag is made so to fragment by CID in MS/MS analises between peptide and balance group, and between balance and reporter group
 	* In the first MS the different tags behave in an identical way
 	* After fragmentation, the tags are quantified to yeld the relative and absolute abundances of proteins

+## Label-free approaches
 * In label-free approaches I usually compare LC-MS or LC peaks, and then identify the protein by MS/MS (LC-MS/MS or LC/LC-MS/MS)
 	* The main problem of this approach is the experimental error between different runs
 	* The large volume of data requires automation